kaboom-labs/pytorch-ssd/README.md

 ## D. Multi-GPU Training

 With `kaboom-labs/pytorch-ssd/train_ssd.py`, you can freely go between single GPU and multi GPU training environments without making any changes.

+## E. Albumentations; faster image augmentation
+Not only does the original image augmentations modify the image way too radically, it is slow.

+I replaced it with [albumentations](https://github.com/albumentations-team/albumentations), an optimized image augmentation library.
+Results:
++ 2.5x faster training, because CPU doesn't block GPU ops.
+Went from ~50% GPU usage to ~83%.
+2000 secs/epoch to 800 secs/epoch on RTX 2070S
++ 50% less RAM usage